 As first symptom, you could start feeling tingles, burns, or itches at a particular spot on your lips or around your mouth.
 In rare cases, it could also result in swollen glands in your neck and other parts of your body.
 In 12 to 24 hours, visible blisters get formed and that spot becomes quite painful.
 After the appearance of blisters, cold sores break open and fluid comes out.
 This could last for 2-3 days or longer.

 During these phases, you could be having some of the following symptoms:

 You can buy some pain relief products to beat this discomfort and also use deep freeze cold spray 150ml which immediately helps to relieve painful muscles and joints.

-could be Causing Cold Sores?
+What could be Causing Cold Sores?

-is Cold Sores Diagnosed?
+How is Cold Sores Diagnosed?

 Most of the times, doctors can identify cold sores just by looking at the infected area.
 In rare cases, they swab the blister and clinically test the fluid for HSV.

 As far as the cure for cold sores is concerned, you might be surprised to know that there’s no cure for it.
 The virus stays in your body and the blisters usually disappear in one or two weeks.
 However, you can buy medications from the best online pharmacy UK (with prescription) to speed up the healing process.